 There is no single answer to this until you know what the cause of your pain is.
 See the relevant leaflet for the condition with which you have been diagnosed.
-Treatments for a few of the causes of left lower quadrant (LLQ) pain are briefly discussed below.
+Treatments for a few of the causes of LLQ pain are briefly discussed below.

 - Shingles.
-The pain and rash settle on their own in time, but some people may be advised to take an antiviral tablet is often given to reduce the risk of post-shingles nerve pain.
+The pain and rash settle on their own in time, but an antiviral tablet is often given to reduce the risk of post-shingles nerve pain.

 - Kidney infections are treated with antibiotics.
 Mild infections can be treated with antibiotics at home.
 If you are very unwell you may need admission to hospital for antibiotics and fluids through a drip (intravenously).

 - Kidney stones.
 Small kidney stones pass on their own eventually, in which case you will need to drink plenty of fluids and take strong painkillers.
 Larger kidney stones may need one of a number of procedures done to break them up or remove them altogether.

 - Torsion of the testicle (testis) is cured with an operation (ideally this should be performed within 6-8 hours of the pain starting).

 - Ectopic pregnancy is usually treated by an operation but medical treatment is now more common.
 This avoids the need for surgery and means the tube is less likely to be permanently damaged.

 What is the outlook?

 Again this depends entirely on the cause of the pain.
 Some conditions settle very quickly on their own (for example, gastroenteritis), or with the help of antibiotics (for example, a kidney infection).
 Others can be cured with surgery, such as torsion of the testis.